fvdsn/website/posts/gpt4-tools.md

 ---
-title: GPT-4 Can Use Tools, Serve a REST API, Pilot Drones and Drop Grenades
+title: GPT-4 Can Use Tools, Serve a REST API and Pilot Drones
 description: By teaching GPT-4 to use tools, you can have it work as an autonomous agent that can perform high level tasks.
 date: 2023-03-22
 layout: layouts/post.njk
 ---